 Treatment may include:

 Vitamin and mineral supplements

 You may need to take folic acid supplements for at least 2 to 3 months.
 These may be pills or shots (injections).
 Eating foods high in folic acid and cutting your alcohol intake are also important.
 If a digestive tract problem causes your anemia, your healthcare provider may treat that first.

 What are possible complications of folate-deficiency anemia?

-Folate-deficiency anemia during pregnancy may cause a neural tube defect.
-This is when the brain or spinal cord doesn?t develop normally.
+Folate-deficiency anemia during pregnancy may cause a neural tube defect in the baby.
+This is when the brain or spinal cord doesn’t develop normally.
 It can cause death before or soon after birth.
 Or it may cause paralysis of the legs.

 Key points about folate-deficiency anemia

 Folate-deficiency anemia is the lack of folic acid in the blood.